smucclaw/eu-ai-act/act.md

 -1d.
 Paragraphs 1-a and -1b shall not affect other regulatory sandboxes established under national or Union law.
 Member States shall ensure an appropriate level of cooperation between the authorities supervising those other sandboxes and the national competent authorities.

-1.   [ ]{.ul}
+1.   specific plan.
+This shall take place under the direct supervision and guidance by the national competent authorities and, where appropriate, in cooperation with other relevant national authorities, or by the European Data Protection Supervisor in relation to AI compliance with the requirements of this Regulation and, where relevant, other Union and

 1a.
-The national competent authority or the European Data Protection Supervisor, as
+The national competent authority or the European Data Protection Supervisor, as appropriate, may also supervise testing in real world conditions upon the request of

 1b.
 The establishment of AI regulatory sandboxes under this Regulation shall aim to contribute to one or more of the following objectives: